Safe, Easy, Low-Cost Produce Handling: Dunk Tanks

 • Tank support is strong and stable.
 Examples include cinder blocks, 4 by 4-foot wooden rails, or steel frame.

 • Tools for gentle agitation of water in tanks can help dislodge soil and debris from produce surfaces.
-Plastic paddles if used carefully can avoid damaging fragile leaves.
+Plastic paddles, if used carefully, can avoid damaging fragile leaves.
 Waterproof gloves should be provided if workers agitate produce by hand.
 Consider installing bubblers for automated agitation in larger tanks.

-• Space around tanks is adequate to accommodate pre- and post-rinse activities such as produce drop-off, drying, packing, bin stacking, etc. Consider a 3 by 3 foot (pallet size) harvest container drop zone before the first tank, a 4-foot wide work area in front of tanks for people loading, rinsing, and removing produce from tanks.
+• Space around tanks is adequate to accommodate pre- and post-rinse activities such as produce drop-off, drying, packing, bin stacking, etc. Consider a 3 by 3 foot (pallet size) harvest container drop zone before the first tank, and a 4-foot wide work area in front of tanks for people loading, rinsing, and removing produce from tanks.

 • Tanks are placed near good lighting.
 Windows or light fixtures allow employees to clearly see produce while rinsing.
 It is easy to miss damaged produce in poor light.
 If natural light is sub-optimal, consider high-quality full-spectrum LED lights.

 • Cleaning tools are visible and located near tank, with cleaning SOP posted nearby.
-Set employees up for success in following cleaning protocol
+Set employees up for success in following cleaning protocol.

 • Clean and dirty containers remain separated, on either side of tanks.
 Dunk tanks mark the interface between harvest and pack out.
-Food safety risks are reduced, and labor efficiency can be increased when harvest bins always stop at the dirty side of the dunk tanks, and every contact surface after produce is rinsed is clean.
+Food safety risks are reduced, and labor efficiency can be increased when harvest bins always stop at the dirty side of the dunk tanks, and every contact surface after produce is rinsed clean.

 Benefits